-You are going to read lines such as, “The amount of seed money a tech company needs to take it into profitability is epic.”
-Such lines and comments are untrue.
-They are based on examples where tech companies had a lot of seed money and burned through it faster than a web company before the dot-com crash in 2001.
+You are going to hear things like, “The amount of seed money a tech company needs to take it into profitability is epic.”
+This is untrue.
+This belief is based on examples where tech companies had a lot of seed money and burned through it faster than a web company before the dot-com crash in 2001.

 A large chunk of seed money is not a guarantee of success.
 A large pot of seed money is usually the reason why many startup-tech businesses fail.
 A company needs to grow and adapt, and a large amount of seed money often forces a business to operate at a level it is not ready for.
 Even the purchasing of expensive equipment invariably leads to larger overheads that the company is unable to withstand.
 Some businesses “need” to start small in a garage or back office, and it is hard to start small when investors have dropped £1 million in your lap.

 If You Cannot Start on A Shoestring…Then You Shouldn’t

 Getting started rarely requires a lot of startup money in the technology industry, and that fact is especially true today when people are able to outsource almost every large and difficult task that a tech company faces.
 If you genuinely feel that you need hundreds of thousands rather than tens of thousands, then you are very much mistaken.
 Even Microsoft and Apple started in garages.

 Do you need your own server for its processing power?
 You can use cloud computing and save yourself thousands until you have made enough profit to buy your own servers.

 Do you need an office to house your two employees?
 Have them work around your house (or even their own) and make enough profit so that you can afford an office without needing seed money to pay for it.

 Venture Financing Takes Place in Rounds/Series